'Did you order the murder of Jamal Khashoggi?'

 Video

-Crown Prince of Saudi Arabia Mohammed bin Salman has denied personally ordering the killing of Saudi journalist Jamal Khashoggi.
+Crown Prince of Saudi Arabia Mohammed bin Salman is asked about the journalist's killing.

-But he told CBS News' 60 Minutes that he took "responsibility as a leader in Saudi Arabia" for what happened.

-Mr Khashoggi was killed in Saudi Arabia's consulate in Turkey on 2 October 2018.

 -